-It is the policy of the district to establish safe and effective methods for pupil and staff users of the district's technological resources.
-For full text of the policy, please click the link above or visit the district website at https://www.gcsd.k12.nj.us/.
+NOTE: It is the policy of the district to establish safe and effective methods for pupil and staff users of the district's technological resources.
+The network infrastructure, as well as all Chromebook and other device software and hardware, belong to the district.
+Therefore, the district retains the right to monitor and/or search district issued devices.
+For full text of the policy, please click the link above or visit the district website here.